pursuit-curriculum/unit-front-end-web-development/npm-packages/readme.md

 ## Writing your own scripts

 You know that you must run `node index.js` to start your app.
-But if you were developing this project for other people to use, you'd want to make it easy for them to use the project and work with a typical pattern for starting node applications.
+But what if you named your main file `main.js` or `app.js`?
+All these file names are reasonable.
+If you were developing this project for other people to use, you'd want to make it easy for them to use the project and work with.
+So you can implement a typical pattern for starting node applications.

 You can create your own npm scripts through the `package.json` file.